zladovan/monorepo/README.md

 >Note that this command could trigger some jobs in circleci

+### Bitbucket pipelines

+    CI_TOOL=bitbucket \
+    BITBUCKET_USER=zladovan \
+    BITBUCKET_PASSWORD=xxx \
+    BITBUCKET_REPO_FULL_NAME=zladovan/monorepo \
+    BITBUCKET_BRANCH=master \
+    BITBUCKET_COMMIT=$(git rev-parse HEAD) \
+    tools/ci/core/build.sh

+Where:

+  - **BITBUCKET_COMMIT** should be set to current commit hash, but it can be any commit hash

+>Note that this command could trigger some jobs in bitbucket

 ## Folder structure

 Folder structure used in this repository is only an example of how it can look like.
-It is possible to use any structure, there is only need to use different patterns in `.circleci/projects.txt`
+It is possible to use any structure, there is only need to use different patterns in `tools/ci/projects.txt`

     apps/
       └── stand-alone runnable and deployable applications